 Cash and cash equivalents: Cash and cash equivalents that can be priced daily are classified as Level 1.
 Active reserve funds, reserve deposits, commercial paper, repurchase agreements, and commingled cash equivalents are classified as Level 2.
-Cash and cash equivalents invested in commingled money market investment funds which have NAV pricing per fund share are excluded from the fair value hierarchy.
+Cash and cash equivalents invested in commingled money market investment funds which have NAV used as a practical expedient pricing per fund share are excluded from the fair value hierarchy.